 Top 4 Cities to Visit in Morocco

 Sometimes referred to as the Red City, Morocco has medieval-looking features but still modern in many ways.
 It is home to many mosques, palaces, and gardens.
 A barrage of marketplaces is along the lines of the streets where you can buy jewelry, textiles, pottery, etc. Marrakech is one of Africa s most popular destination sites.
-You can experience some beautiful and historical culture the city as to offer.
+You can experience some beautiful and historical culture the city has to offer.

 Casablanca is a modern city in Morocco that is located by the sea.
 The famous movie Casablanca was shot here.
 There ancient medina and the contemporary mosque which is the third-largest in the world is worth a special visit.

 Fuse with a European and Arabic style, this city is built like a Spanish-Moorish style and is surrounded by a high wall with massive doors.
-It offers around 25 Mosques, hammams, palaces, inns for merchants, numerous granaries and quite a few vineyards in and around Meknes.
+It offers around 25 Mosques, hammams, palaces, inns for merchants, numerous granaries, and quite a few vineyards in and around Meknes.
+Get your private tour here.

-Agadir is a beautiful modern resort destination; it is not like the other Moroccan cities which emphasize on culture and history.
-It is known for its beaches, golf courses, restaurants, and bars
+Agadir is a beautiful modern resort destination; it is not like the other Moroccan cities which emphasize culture and history.
+It is known for its beaches, golf courses, restaurants, and bars.

 - Souss Massa National Park, hosting particular ornithologist species such as the bald ibis, white spatulas to name a few.
 The park offers endless sandy beaches, fisherman caves, cliffs, and other fascinating features.

 - Streets of Morocco, scroll through the streets of Morocco and see the people buy local products, watch the snake charmers and sample the local delectable.